Tamiru-Alemnew/Connect-Hub/README.md

 ConnectHub is a Zoom-inspired project implemented with Vanilla JS, Pure CSS, EJS Engine, PeerJS, Socket.IO, and Node.js.
 This application replicates the core functionalities of the popular video conferencing platform Zoom, offering real-time video and audio communication along with integrated chat features.

-## Deployment

-This project is deployed and accessible at [https://zoom-clone-5kyr.onrender.com](https://zoom-clone-5kyr.onrender.com).

 ## Features

 - Real-time video conferencing with PeerJS.